This article was originally written a few years ago, but it has become extremely popular, and gets hundreds of hits a week.

 The original article refers to all Focus models between 2016 and 2018 (not the latest model).
 The reset procedure is different on the 2019 Focus, and be careful with that because there may be an issue with the latest model that Ford is being very cagey about (see later).
 Also note that this applies to other Ford vehicles – it’s Ford’s software system rather than specific models of car which is responsible.

 It all began back in 2016, when I got a message on my brand new Ford Focus TDCi Titanium centre display telling me that it was due for an oil change.
 I wouldn’t have minded, except that it was only on 5,500 miles and my official service points (set by my lease agent) are every 12,500 miles.

-I spoke with the local dealer and they said just to bring it in so they could reset it.
-I wasn’t too pleased with that since visits to the dealer inevitably mean at least half a day in lost lesson time.
+I spoke with the local dealer and they said just to book it in so they could reset it.
+I wasn’t too keen on that, since visits to the dealer inevitably mean at least half a day in lost lesson time.

-How to reset the warning
+How to reset the oil change warning

 - Turn on the ignition (or push the start button with the clutch up)

 - Press the brake and accelerator fully down

 How soon should I get my oil changed when the warning message comes on?